 A Developer’s Business Is Helping Businesses

 A developer will make you a great website, on that I’m confident.
-What’s more is they can provide the key peripheral services such as branding, marketing and content creation.
+Better still is when they provide vital peripheral services such as branding, marketing and content creation.

 Remember, our day-to-day job revolves around helping other businesses take that leap online.
-In doing so we’ll learn about your trade, your services and your competitors.
+In doing so, we’ll learn about your trade, your services and your competitors.
 We’ll research it, write about it and when we’re done, we’ll make a song and dance about it!
-It’s a personable kind of thoroughness that you can’t get from a cold, calculated machine.
+It’s a personable kind of thoroughness that you can’t get from a cold, calculating machine.

-I’m not saying all themes are terrible, or that they can’t be customised into suitable solutions.
-I’ve had a wonderful time with Genesis and Elegant Themes in the past and look forward to more of that in 2017.
-However, if you wish to tick all the quality standards, address all the ranking factors and boast a truly unique product, then you’ll definitely need a human on your journey.
+I’m not saying all themes are terrible, or that they cannot be customised into suitable solutions.
+I’ve had a wonderful time with some themes and I look forward to more in 2018.
+However, if you wish to tick all the quality standards, address all the ranking factors and boast a truly unique product, you’ll need a human on your journey.